topi314/LavaSrc/README.md

    Very quickly there will be a redirect to another page, so you need to have time to copy the link. ![image](https://user-images.githubusercontent.com/68972811/196124196-a817b828-3387-4f70-a2b2-cdfdc71ce1f2.png)
 5. Your accessToken, what is after `access_token`.

+Alternatively, you can use [this open-source browser extensions and apps](https://github.com/MarshalX/yandex-music-token/) to obtain your OAuth Yandex Music token much easier.

 Token expires in 1 year.
 You can get a new one by repeating the steps above.

 ## Important information